virteal/Inox/README.md

 # Inox

 Inox is a minimalist functional concatenative dynamic programming language.
 It's syntax is friendly.
-It is designed to operate efficienty in the context of edge computing in the Internet of Things, in ML times.

-It will run on metal, nodejs, wasm, etc.
+It is designed to operate efficiently in the context of edge computing, in the Internet of Things, in ML times.
+It will run on metal, nodejs, wasm, micro controlers, etc.

 It is a multi dialect basic/forth/smalltalk/lisp/prolog/erlang inspired stack based language.
+The basic data element is a 64 bits cell made of two parts, a value and a name.

 Inox targets the webassembly virtual machine but runs on other architectures too.
 It is a multi dialect language because it values diversity.